 Efficient Market and Random Walk

-To add more fuel to the fire, we have academic work going back to the year 1900 (namely, French mathematician Louis Bachelier) that is now commonly referred to as the “random walk hypothesis“.
+To add more fuel to the fire, we have academic work about investment returns going back to the year 1900 (namely, French mathematician Louis Bachelier) that is now commonly referred to as the “random walk hypothesis“.

 The hypothesis explains that movements in price are random, and unpredictable- like the steps of a drunk.
 Presently, the random walk hypothesis is summarised and explained by the widely acknowledged “efficient market hypothesis“.
 This theory states that financial markets are ‘efficient’ and that prices already reflect all available information, and as such, prices adjust and update rapidly without error.
 This is said to be true of current information (i.e after an earnings announcement) but also future information and prospects (i.e earnings growth, or dividend payouts).
 There is no way you can ‘beat the system’ because the discrepancies in market price and value will only exist for a microscopically small window of time.
 (There are exceptions to this rule when looking at markets that are smaller, less developed, or more esoteric in nature, e.g emerging markets, micro cap, private equity, indexes based on proprietary selection criteria, etc., so index trackers can only take you so far….)

 As such, only “new” information will move stock prices, and the advent of the introduction of that new information is unknown.
 Because of this, future movements in stock prices are also unknown, and thus random.
-The basis of the efficient market hypothesis is that the market consists of many rational investors who are constantly reading the news and react quickly to any new significant information about a security- the majority of whom are also “professional” and not amateurs investors.
+The basis of the efficient market hypothesis is that the market consists of many rational investors who are constantly reading the news and react quickly to any new significant information about an investment and how it could impact its returns- the majority of whom are also “professional” and not amateurs investors.
 This can be seen in full effect in the realm of high frequency trading (HFT) where computer algorithms operate rules-based strategies to arbitrage these windows of opportunity away until they cease to exist.
 There are of course criticisms of EMH, but we have yet to see an investment manager pilot a successful strategy that openly contradicts its premise.

 So, if it is a) impossible to predict what the next outcome is, based on previous outcomes unless we define, or restrict our number of observations (/time invested) and b) even when limiting our number of observations, we are told that the system producing the outcomes is by nature “random”, then how are we able to meaningfully predict price?